 Whatever Happened To PopUp Play After Shark Tank?

-For those who feel like kids are spending too much time on their tech, one couple has a solution that will boost children's creativity in a fresh new way.
-Texas couple Amelia Cosgrove and Bryan Thomas are the dynamic duo behind PopUp Play, a specially designed playhouse that allows children to have a bridge between the real and digital realms.
+Do you feel like kids are spending too much time on their tech these days?
+Texas couple Amelia Cosgrove and Bryan Thomas went on "Shark Tank" with what they believed to be the answer to this: PopUp Play, a specially designed playhouse that gave children a bridge between the real and digital realms.
 The process sees kids choose designs from a mobile app and have them transformed into an easy-to-piece-together physical playhouse that gets shipped to the home.
 The STEM-based toy not only helps bring kids back into the real world but also helps build interest in engineering, analytical thinking, and design.

 The game is over for PopUp Play

-Following their deal on "Shark Tank," Amelia Cosgrove and Bryan Thomas continued to advance their company for a bit of time.
+Following their deal on "Shark Tank," Amelia Cosgrove and Bryan Thomas continued to advance their company.
 The most notable change they made was starting a new division called PopUp Tech, which allowed a flexible option for those looking to create custom products.
 Launched in June 2017, PopUp Tech aimed to expand the company's audience and diversify what could be created with its technique.

-While it's difficult to pinpoint just why PopUp Play and PopUp Tech likely went out of business, we can look at how the majority of the sharks, outside of Chris Sacca, weren't clear on the entrepreneurs' strategy.
+While it's difficult to pinpoint just why PopUp Play and PopUp Tech went out of business, we can look at how the majority of the sharks, outside of Chris Sacca, weren't clear on the entrepreneurs' strategy.
 The possibly confusing setup might have been a setback to consumers as well.
 However, it is also worth noting that 2017 was the year that Sacca chose to retire from startup investing, which could mean he chose to leave some of his previous investments in the dust.
+Perhaps it became one of many "Shark Tank" deals that were changed off-camera?
 No one can say for sure, but regardless, PopUp Play was fun while it lasted.